Derrynablaha-Cottage-KenWilliams-1.JPG

 Trauma and Meaning-Making

-We will hear tales about the most renowned nineteenth-century bean feasa of them all: Biddy Early.
-Born in 1798 near Feakle, County Clare, she became a legendary healer and seer, her enigmatic magic bottle, a gift from the Otherworld, was said to reveal truths hidden from ordinary sight.
-Though charged under the Witchcraft Act, she was shielded by the very people who relied on her gifts.
-Living by her own authority—independent, defiant, and unmoved by clerical or sceptical pressure—Biddy embodied an older current of wisdom, rooted in nature, spirit, and ancestral knowledge.
-Through her story, we glimpse the symbolic psyche of our forebears and consider how that symbolic world continues to resonate within our own inner landscapes.
+We will explore the Gaelic Otherworld, encountering the story of the renowned nineteenth-century Bean Feasa, Biddy Early.
+Born in 1798 near Feakle, County Clare, she became a legendary healer and seer.
+Her enigmatic magic bottle—said to be a gift from the Otherworld—revealed truths hidden from ordinary sight.
+Living by her own authority, independent and unmoved by clerical or sceptical pressure, Biddy embodied an older current of wisdom rooted in nature, spirit, and ancestral knowledge.
+Through her story, we glimpse the symbolic psyche of our forebears and how it continues to resonate within our own inner world today.
+You will hear recordings in the Irish language, from the Connemara Gaeltacht community were i grew up, recollections of the Bean Feasa from living memory.

 Join Eileen Ní Shuilleabháin on this symbolic bridge to an unseen shore.
 Together, through the work of Psychotherapy, Depth Psychology, Irish Mythology, and Folklore, we will journey into the liminal terrain the bean feasa inhabits, learning how her wisdom helps us bridge the landscapes of our own inner world and soul self.